Bob Kerrey: Personal life

 While he was Governor of Nebraska, Kerrey dated actress Debra Winger while the latter was in Lincoln filming Terms of Endearment (part of which is set in Nebraska), which won the 1983 Oscar for Best Picture.
 When confronted with intense questioning by the press over the nature of the relationship, Kerrey famously replied; "What can I say – she swept me off my foot", alluding to the fact that the lower part of one of his legs was amputated because of injuries sustained in his Medal of Honor action in Vietnam.

 Kerrey is friends with fellow Vietnam veteran Jim Webb.
 In 2006 he became involved in convincing Webb to run for the US Senate.
 Webb entered the Virginia Democratic Primary, and Kerrey volunteered to serve as Webb's National Finance Chair.
 Webb went on to win the extremely close election in Virginia, defeating George Allen.
-Kerrey has also endorsed and appeared at campaign events for, Al Franken in his bid for the U.S. Senate in Minnesota.
+Kerrey also endorsed and appeared at campaign events for Al Franken in his bid for the U.S. Senate in Minnesota.

 Kerrey married Sarah Paley in 2001.
-They have a son, Henry.
-He has two children from his previous marriage: Ben and Lindsey.
-He has multiple grandchildren, including Will, Evelyn, and Thomas Kerrey.
+They have a son.
+He has two children from his previous marriage.

-A 2012 The New York Times op-ed by columnist Frank Bruni states that Kerrey describes himself as an agnostic.
+In a 2012 New York Times column by Frank Bruni, Kerrey was introduced as a self-described agnostic; he said that during his political career, he refrained from using religious references such as "God bless America" in speeches because of his support for the separation of church and state, but remarked that in American politics, "If you talk openly about your doubts, you can get into trouble".
+In a 1989 congressional directory, he listed himself as member of a Presbyterian church.

 On September 9, 2008, a pedestrian bridge connecting Omaha, Nebraska with Council Bluffs, Iowa was named in Kerrey's honor by the Omaha City Council.

 In 2011, Kerrey was awarded an Honorary Doctorate from The New School.

 In 2016, Kerrey received an honorary doctorate and delivered the postgraduate commencement address for Southern New Hampshire University.